radicazz/laya/docs/goals.md

 #### 2. **Pay Only for What You Use**

-Template-based design ensures unused features add zero overhead to final binaries.
+Template-based design ensures unused features do not bloat final binaries.

 #### 3. **Principle of Least Surprise**